svmiller/stevethemes/cran-comments.md

 - Pop!
 OS (22.04), R 4.1.2

+## Feeback to CRAN Upon Third Rejection

+CRAN is correct that there was a subject/verb disagreement in the DESCRIPTION file, along with some other ambiguity about what exactly was included in this initial development release.
+I've since fixed this.

+I also apologize for frustrating CRAN by not included a \value{} field in one of the core documentation files.
+That has since been fixed.

 ## Feedback to CRAN Upon Second Rejection

 I apologize for the lack of title case in the DESCRIPTION field.
 That's my bad.